 It was established in honour of the memory of Professor Philip Abrams whose work contributed substantially to sociology and social policy research in Britain.
 He is remembered for the encouragement and assistance he provided to many young sociologists at the start of their careers.

 In recognition of his commitment to sociology as a discipline, the British Sociological Association established this prize to stimulate new ideas and fresh research in sociology by encouraging new British authors.

-Congratulations to the winners of the 2012 Prize, awarded at the BSA Annual Conference in Leeds:
+Congratulations to the joint winners of this year's Prize, awarded at the BSA Annual Conference:

 Previous winners of the Philip Abrams Memorial Prize were:

 Return to Publications homepage.